Top 10 Frequently Asked Questions – Dr. V. Kuzinkovas

 Bariatric Surgery FAQs

-At Advanced Surgicare, Sydney bariatric surgery specialist Dr. V. Kuzinkovas and his dedicated team realize that the decision to undergo weight loss surgery is an important one.
+At Advance Surgicare, Sydney bariatric surgeon Dr. V. Kuzinkovas and his dedicated team realize that the decision to undergo weight loss surgery is an important one.
 They recognize that patients like you might have questions about what to expect with bariatric surgery.

-To help answer some of these questions, here are the top 10 frequently asked questions that Dr. Kuzinkovas and his team hear from individuals pursuing weight loss surgery in Sydney.
+To help answer some of these questions, here are the top 10 frequently asked questions that Dr. Kuzinkovas and his team hear from individuals pursuing bariatric weight loss surgery.

 1. What do I need to bring to my first office visit?

 On your first visit to our Sydney office, please bring:

 - A referral letter from your general practitioner, family physician or other doctor

 - Your private medical insurance information, Medicare card, and pension card, as applicable